sanjhchhatrasal/Road-Pilot-Assignment/README.md

 ## Usage

-1. Start the development server: `npm start`
+1. Start the development server: `npm run dev`
-2. Open your browser and navigate to `http://localhost:3000` to access the application.
+2. Open your browser and navigate to `http://localhost:5173` to access the application.

 ## Contributing